kiekie233/BioNLP-course/README.md

 # BioNLP-course
-This is a project about BioNLP course including 7 tasks and 1 course project for study.
+This is a repositories about BioNLP course including 7 tasks and 1 course project for study.

 ## Course project